burymichu/as7343-spectrum-card/README.md

 ## Configuration

-Add the card to your dashboard via the visual editor or YAML:
+Add the card via the UI editor or YAML:

 ```yaml
 type: custom:as7343-spectrum-card